-When you erase data with Active@ KillDisk for Windows, you destroy data permanently by conforming to any one of fifteen international standards or using your own custom settings.
+When you erase data with Active@ KillDisk, you destroy data permanently by conforming to any one of more than twenty international data sanitizing standards or using your own custom settings.

 Wiping drive space or erasing data can take a long time, so perform these operations when the system is not being otherwise utilized.
 For example, these operations may be run overnight.
 If you have several physical hard disk drives attached to the machine, KillDisk can erase or wipe them simultaneously (in multi-threaded mode), thus saving you time and work costs.